 Also of interest is that Ludington has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Ludington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ludington residents report their race to be White, followed by Native American.
+The greatest number of Ludington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ludington include English, Irish, Polish, and Dutch.

 The most common language spoken in Ludington is English.
 Other important languages spoken here include Spanish and Italian.